thanos-io/thanos/docs/components/query.md

       --query.active-query-path=""
                                  Directory to log currently active queries in the queries.active file.
-      --query.auto-downsampling  Enable automatic adjustment (step / 5) to wha
+      --query.auto-downsampling  Enable automatic adjustment (step / 5) to what
                                  source of data should be used in store gateways if no max_source_resolution param is specified.
       --query.conn-metric.label=external_labels... ...
                                  Optional selection of query connection metric
-                                 labels to be collected from endpoint se --query.default-evaluation-interval=1m
+                                 labels to be collected from endpoint set --query.default-evaluation-interval=1m
                                  Set default evaluation interval for sub
                                  queries.
       --query.default-step=1s    Set default step for range queries.
-Defaul step is only used when step is not set in UI.
+Default step is only used when step is not set in UI.
-                                 In such cases, Thanos UI will use defaul step to calculate resolution (resolution
+                                 In such cases, Thanos UI will use default step to calculate resolution (resolution
                                  = max(rangeSeconds / 250, defaultStep)).
                                  This will not work from Grafana, but Grafana